NigelBeharry/Carousel-and-Cards/README.md

 # Carousel-and-Cards
-Using bootstrap to build out a carousel and cards
+Using bootstrap to build out a carousel and cards.